 The Kinjia is one of our top picks for packed size with measurements of 18.5 x 11.75 x 3.5 inches.
 It has a thin and sleek design that's both attractive and functional, and we love the incorporated handle for transporting.
 A fair question to ask yourself, though, is how important it is to save a little bit of space when you're car camping?
 Is five inches more space in the back of your car worth the sacrifice of not being able to use two large skillets?
 Only you can answer that question for yourself.
 Our testers were pretty unanimous in feeling that the extra 3-5 inches of width on many of the other compact models we tested were worth it when you consider how much more power, space, and adaptability you get.
 However, if you want the best of both worlds, be sure to check out our Top Pick for Portability, the Jetboil Genesis Basecamp.

 This is not the stove to buy if you plan to cook for large groups regularly.
 With a cooking surface of 17.25 x 6 inches and only 9 inches between burners, it has one of the smallest cooking spaces of all the two-burners we tested.
 A 10-inch skillet on one burner leaves the other side of the stove feeling quite constricted.
 That said, the lack of windscreens on the sides does allow you to squeeze larger cookware on the two burners than you would be able to otherwise, though this leaves the tiny burners very off-center.

 We think this stove is best suited for 1-4 people and meals that don't require a ton of space or power.
-It performed nicely across all categories and was well constructed and pleasant to use, but it's got limitations.
+It performed nicely across all categories and is well constructed and pleasant to use, but it's got limitations.
 The burners are small, and the cooking space is narrow, so understand that if you buy this stove, you won't have room to grow your camp kitchen beyond a certain point.